Efficient Stochastic Optimisation via Sequential Monte Carlo: Background

 \textbf{Reward tuning}: The alignment of a (pre-trained) parameterised generative model $\pi_{0}$ with a downstream objective, encoded through the potentially non-differentiable reward function $R$, is defined by the $\mathrm{KL}$-regularised objective, $\ell(\theta) = - \mathbb{E}_{\pi_{\theta}} [R(X)] + \beta_{\mathrm{KL}} \mathrm{D}_{\mathrm{KL}}(\cdot \Vert \cdot)$, where the forward $\mathrm{KL}$ variant is natural when direct access to a reference distribution is available (see Appendix \ref{appdx:exp-langevin-process-details}), whilst the reverse $\mathrm{KL}$ variant is preferred when $\pi_{0}$ is specified implicitly (see Appendix \ref{appdx:exp-ebm-2d-details}).
+Indeed, the respective gradient fits the form of \eqref{eq:gradient_form} (see Appendix \ref{app:form-of-H-reward-tuning}).
 Optimising such an objective requires estimates under the evolving model $\pi_{\theta}$, whose $\theta$ dependence is typically implicit through a stochastic sampling procedure.
 Standard training approaches based on \gls*{MCMC}, mentioned above, are typically employed.
-As an alternative, \citet{marion2025implicit} develops a single-loop scheme that update parameters and particles in a joint manner.\\
+As an alternative, \citet{marion2025implicit} develops a single-loop scheme that update parameters and particles in a joint manner.